Artist

 Marcello Saccucci (keyboards, vocals)

-Not a real prog band, I Boom were a 60's beat band who released their only album as late as 1973.
+Not a real progressive band, I Boom were a 60's beat band from Rome who released their only album only in 1973.

-The sound is beat inspired and like similar bands (Il Mucchio, I Raminghi) is closer to the sixties's sound than to prog atmospheres, but it's worth listening, if you can have it taped!
+The sound is beat inspired and like similar bands (Il Mucchio, I Raminghi) is closer to the sixties's sound than to prog atmospheres, but the LP is worth listening, if you can have it taped!
+The album only carries the musicians' nicknames (Alan, Deni, Marcello, Bracco) so the story of this band has been hard to document.

 The opening Luce e vita, Improvvisamente notte and the long and more complex Il padre sono io with an instrumental keyboard part reminding of some 70's bands are the best moments of an album that would at least deserve a CD reissue.